HORNET-Storage/Scionic-MerkleTree-Go/README.md

 #### Example Usage
 There are good examples inside the dag/dag_test.go file, but below is a basic example to get you started.
 This library is intended to be very simple while still allowing for powerful usage...

-Turn a folder and its files into a Scionic Merkle Tree/DAG, then convert the Scionic Merkle tree back to the original files in a new directory:
+Turn a folder and its files into a Scionic Merkle DAG-Tree, then convert the Scionic Merkle tree back to the original files in a new directory:
 ```go
 input := filepath.Join(tmpDir, "input")
 output := filepath.Join(tmpDir, "output")